veersingh9540/Projects_portfolio/Product Recommendation system/readme.md

 - **Data Visualization:**
   - Utilized Matplotlib and Seaborn for effective data visualization.
-  - Demonstrated proficiency in creating insightful visualizations to aid in understanding the recommendation model's performance.
+  - Demonstrated proficiency in creating insightful visualizations to aid in understanding the recommendation model's performance

-- **Web Application Integration:**
-  - Presented the recommendation model as a ReactJS-based web application.
-  - Seamlessly integrated the system with the online retail platform to provide a user-friendly experience.

 ## Technologies Used